 If RSMC does not confirm reception of request within 20 minutes, requester will phone the RSMC.

-The RSMC shall make available its products as soon as possible but within 2 hours.
+The RSMC shall make available its products as soon as possible but usually within 2 hours.
 An email will be sent by the RSMC with information on where to access the products.
 The requester will confirm reception by email.

 DATE AND TIME OF REQUEST: